 - 1. Select the keyword tool you want to work with from the Keywords menu of the main Application bar. - 2.
-To open a specific dictionary, keyword grid or cascading grid, - a. select the File > Open option The Open [Dictionary /Keyword Grid / Cascading Grid] from Database window opened. - b. select the required dictionary, keyword grid or cascading grid from the list.
+To open a specific dictionary, keyword grid or cascading grid, - a. select the File > Open option b. select the required dictionary, keyword grid or cascading grid from the list.